jdamiba/qdrant-multi-modal-image-search/README.md

 ## Acknowledgements

-- Mistral AI for their OCR API
-- FastEmbed for the embedding model
+- OpenAI for the CLIP model
 - Qdrant for the vector database
 - Next.js team for the frontend framework